mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 # len(t) : 4
 ~~~

-In PySpark, if your RDD elements are in the form
+In PySpark, if your RDD elements are in
-of `(key, value)` tuple, then you may apply reduction
+the form of `(key, value)` tuple, then
+you may apply reduction transformations
-transformations such as `groupByKey()`, `reduceByKey()`
+such as `groupByKey()`, `reduceByKey()`
 and `combineByKey()`.

 ## Lists in Python
-Lists are used to store multiple items in a single
+Lists are used to store multiple items
-variable.
-Lists are one of 4 built-in data types
+in a single variable.
+Lists are one of
-in Python used to store collections of data.
-Python
+4 built-in data types in Python used to
+store collections of data.
+Python Lists
-Lists are just like dynamically sized arrays.
-In a
+are just like dynamically sized arrays.
-nutshell, a list is a collection of things/objects,
+In a nutshell, a list is a collection of
-enclosed in `[ ]` and separated by commas.
+things/objects, enclosed in `[ ]` and
+separated by commas (`,`).

 **List Examples:**